lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a fourth-year doctoral candidate in Computer Science at the
+I am a DPhil candidate in Computer Science at the
-    <a href="https://www.cs.ox.ac.uk/people/lize.alberts/">University of Oxford</a>, focusing on constructive human-AI collaboration.
-As a Student Researcher at
+    <a href="https://www.cs.ox.ac.uk/people/lize.alberts/">University of Oxford</a>, focusing on constructive and respectful human-AI interaction.
+As Student Researcher at
-    <a href="https://doi.org/10.48550/arXiv.2401.09082">Google</a>, I recently led a project on agentic LLM evaluation and mitigating context-specific harms in user-agent interaction scenarios.
+    <a href="https://doi.org/10.48550/arXiv.2401.09082">Google</a>, I led a project on agentic LLM evaluation and personalised (context-sensitive) alignment.
 I am also a
     <a href="https://www0.sun.ac.za/philosophy/centre-for-applied-ethics/unit-for-the-ethics-of-technology/unit-for-the-ethics-of-technology-staff-2/">Research Fellow</a>
-    at the Unit for the Ethics of Technology at Stellenbosch University.
-My DPhil is funded by a Graduate Lighthouse Scholarship from Oxford's
+    at Stellenbosch University's Unit for the Ethics of Technology, and a Research Assistant at Leverhulme Centre for the Future of Intelligence at Cambridge </a>.
-    <a href="https://www.rti.ox.ac.uk/people/">Responsible Technology Institute</a>.
 {style="text-align: justify;"}

-With a unique cross-disciplinary background, I work at the intersection of computer science, user-centered design, empirical social scientific research, cognitive science, and behavioural science.
-My Masters degree focused on embodied cognition and multimodal grounded language learning for AI, whereas my Honours focused on computational linguistics.
-For my first BA, I studied two degrees simultaneously, amounting to over 12 subjects across the humanities and social sciences.
+With a unique multi-disciplinary background, I work at the intersection of computer science, user-centered design, empirical social scientific research, linguistics, philosophy, cognitive science, and behavioural science.
-{style="text-align: justify;"}

 By integrating these diverse perspectives—social, technical, conceptual, and theoretical—I work towards responsible AI development in ways that are practical, critical, grounded, and analytically rigorous.
 {style="text-align: justify;"}

 <!-- Aside from a D.Phil. in Computer Science and an M.A. by thesis (140-pages) in Philosophy, I have over six years' experience teaching university courses across computer science, engineering and the humanities.
 Holding myself accountable to the standards of rigour of multiple disciplines has helped me appreciate how important, but tricky it is for researchers in AI to bridge relevant domains and engage with ethics in ways that do not merely pay lip service.
 As a fast-changing area with few established guidelines, it requires continuous critical reflection; fast skill and knowledge acquisition; multi-perspectival evaluation; and creative reimagining.
 My research lies this intersection.